 Scrape away excess epoxy with a razor blade, and then wipe the area with a clean rag moistened with acetone to further remove epoxy that’s raised above the crack.
 Let the repaired glass cure for 24 hours.

-Polish the glass with a clean rag and glass cleaner, and enjoy your repaired item.
+Polish the glass with a clean rag and glass cleaner.

 Replacing small cracks in glass is a manageable do-it-yourself project with the right tools and precautions.
 By following these simple steps, you can save time and money on professional glass repair services.
 Always remember to prioritize safety when attempting to repair glass yourself: Wear protective gear and handle glass carefully to avoid cutting yourself.
 If you encounter large cracks that require glass replacement, we recommend contacting a local repair company to ensure a seamless and secure outcome.

 Still squeamish about the idea of fixing cracked glass?
 Here’s a little more information about the types of cracks, and the types of glass, that can be repaired successfully.

 Q: What types of glass cracks can be repaired?